Food Safety, Inspection and Control BSc (Hons)

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards achieving the intended learning outcomes.

 Food safety practice takes place in higher education institutions, regulatory bodies and industry throughout the world.
 This international perspective is reflected in a number of modules on the course, which deal with issues of global importance, such as epidemiology and food borne illness, food fraud, food inspection and global food security and sustainability.

-There may also be an opportunity for you to apply to spend your optional enhancement year in an international setting, should a suitable international partner be identified.
-In addition, there are also opportunities to attend an international food safety conference.* The course may also provide the opportunities for online collaboration with overseas institutions on a joint problem-based learning assignment.
+There may also be opportunities for you to apply to spend your optional enhancement year in an international setting2.
+In addition, there are may also be opportunities to attend an international food safety conference2.
+The course may also provide the opportunities for online collaboration with overseas institutions on a joint problem-based learning assignment.

 |Requirement||What we're looking for|

 |A Level||BBC to include Biology or Chemistry.
 Excludes General Studies.|

 |BTEC||DMM in the BTEC Level 3.
 Extended National Diploma in a Biology or Chemical Science related subjects.|

 |IB Diploma||30 points to include a minimum of grade 5 in Biology or Chemistry at Higher Level.|

 |GCSE requirement||Minimum five graded 9-4 including English, Maths and a minimum of two Science subjects.|